What types of nuts are safe for dogs?

 If you are going to give your dog a peanut treat — like stuffing your pooch’s Kong toy with peanut butter or whipping up a homemade cookie treat — use low-sodium peanut butter or lower-salted peanuts.
 Do not use almond butter, sometimes mistaken as an acceptable substitution.

 Too much salt can lead to sodium ion toxicosis PetPoisonHelpLine.com.

 If you want to give you pet Peanut Butter, look for the low sodium type on Amazon.

 Amazon also carries a wide variety of Kong Toys.

 Dogs can eat cashews as an occasional treat: however, eating too much can cause stomach pain.
 Make sure they are cooked or roasted because raw cashew nuts contain a toxin which is eliminated through high-temperature.

 Dogs can eat hazelnuts as they are not toxic to them.
 That said, if you have a small dog, a hazelnut could pose a choking risk or could cause an intestinal obstruction.

 Nuts That are Poisonous to Dogs

 There are nuts considered poisonous to your dog.
-Before you give your dog any kind of nut, you should find out if they could cause serious harm to your dog.
-For example, Macadamia nuts should never be given to your dog in any form.
+Before you give your dogs any kind of nuts, you should find out if its safe.
+It could cause serious harm to your dog.
+For example, Macadamia nuts are not safe and should never be given to your dogs in any form.
 Even a small amount can lead to neurological symptoms like muscle tremors and even seizures.

 Do not feed your dog made-for-people treats that have peanuts (i.e., peanut butter cups and other candy bars; chocolate is toxic to dogs too) as this could lead to accidental poisoning.